vitessio/website/content/en/docs/user-guides/vschema-guide/advanced-vschema.md

 ## Reference Tables

 Sharded databases often need the ability to join their tables with smaller “reference” tables.
 For example, the `product` table could be seen as a reference table.
-Other use cases are tables that map static information like zipcode to city, etc.
+Other use cases are tables that map static information like zip code to city, etc.

 Joining against these tables across keyspaces results in cross-shard joins that may not be very efficient or fast.